-- 2.3 This written statement will be included in, or attached to, the Trustee's description of the Trustee's governance control procedures in the Trustee's Report and provided to user entities as part of the final Trustee's Report issued by the Trustee. - 2.4 In drafting this report the Trustee has regard to, as a minimum, the criteria specified within TECHNICAL RELEASE TECH 05/20 ASSURANCE REPORTING ON MASTER TRUSTS issued by the Institute of Chartered Accountants in England and Wales. - 3.
-Responsibilities of Service Auditors - 3.1 It is our responsibility to form an independent opinion, based on the work carried out in relation to the governance control procedures established by the Trustee as described in the Trustee's Report and report this to the Trustee. - 4.
-Scope of the Service Auditors' work - 4.1 We conduct our work in accordance with the procedures set out in TECHNICAL RELEASE TECH 05/20 ASSURANCE REPORTING ON MASTER TRUSTS.
-Our work will include enquiries of key individuals at the Master Trust. - 4.2 In reaching our conclusion, the minimum criteria against which the governance control procedures are to be evaluated are the control objectives developed for assurance reporting on Master Trusts as set out within TECHNICAL RELEASE TECH 05/20 ASSURANCE REPORTING ON MASTER TRUSTS, together with additional governance control procedures as considered appropriate. - 4.3 Any work already performed in connection with this engagement before the date of this letter will also be governed by the terms and conditions of this letter. - 4.4 We may seek written representations from the Trustee in relation to matters on which independent corroboration is not available.
-We shall seek confirmation from the Trustee that any significant matters of which we should be aware have been brought to our attention. - 4.5 Our objective will be to conduct an examination that will include procedures to obtain reasonable assurance, in all material respects and based on suitable criteria, to enable us to express an opinion as to whether
+- c) The governance control procedures described were operating with sufficient effectiveness to provide reasonable assurance that the related control objectives were achieved during the Specified Period. - 2.3 This written statement will be included in, or attached to, the Trustee's description of the Trustee's governance control procedures in the Trustee's Report and provided to user entities as part of the final Trustee's Report issued by the Trustee. - 2.4 In drafting this report the Trustee has regard to, as a minimum, the criteria specified within TECHNICAL RELEASE TECH 05/20 ASSURANCE REPORTING ON MASTER TRUSTS issued by the Institute of Chartered Accountants in England and Wales.

+3. Responsibilities of Service Auditors

-- a) Trustee's Report fairly presents the governance control procedures established by the Trustee that relate to the control objectives specified in the Trustee's Report which were in place throughout the Specified Period: - b) The governance control procedures established by the Trustee described in the Trustee's Report were suitably designed to provide reasonable, but not absolute, assurance that the specified control objectives would have been achieved if the described governance control procedures operated effectively throughout the Specified Period; and - c) The governance control procedures established by the Trustee that were tested were operating with sufficient effectiveness to provide reasonable, but not absolute, assurance that the related control objectives were achieved throughout the Specified Period. - 4.6 In conducting our work we will examine on a test basis, evidence supporting the Trustee's description of controls, including the operating effectiveness of the related controls, and perform other procedures as we consider necessary in the circumstances to provide a reasonable basis for our report.
-Our examination will not include other systems, controls, operations or services not specified herein including internal control at user organisations and, accordingly, we will express no opinion on such items. - 5.
-Inherent limitations - 5.1 The Trustee acknowledges that governance control procedures designed to address specified control objectives are subject to inherent limitations and, accordingly, errors or irregularities may occur and not be detected.
-Such procedures cannot guarantee protection against fraudulent collusion especially on the part of those holding positions of authority or trust.
-Furthermore, the opinion set out in our report will be based on historical information and the projection of any information or conclusions in our report to any future periods will be inappropriate. - 6.
-Use of our report - 6.1 Our report will, subject to the permitted disclosures set out in paragraph 6.3 below, be made solely for the use of the Trustee and solely for the purpose of reporting on the governance control procedures established by the Trustee, in accordance with these terms of our engagement.
+- 3.1 It is our responsibility to form an independent opinion, based on the work carried out in relation to the governance control procedures established by the Trustee as described in the Trustee's Report and report this to the Trustee. - Scope of the Service Auditors' work - 4.1 We conduct our work in accordance with the procedures set out in TECHNICAL RELEASE TECH 05/20 ASSURANCE REPORTING ON MASTER TRUSTS.
+Our work will include enquiries of key individuals at the Master Trust. - 4.2 In reaching our conclusion, the minimum criteria against which the governance control procedures are to be evaluated are the control objectives developed for assurance reporting on Master Trusts as set out within TECHNICAL RELEASE TECH 05/20 ASSURANCE REPORTING ON MASTER TRUSTS, together with additional governance control procedures as considered appropriate - 4.3 Any work already performed in connection with this engagement before the date of this letter will also be governed by the terms and conditions of this letter. - 4.4 We may seek written representations from the Trustee in relation to matters on which independent corroboration is not available.
+We shall seek confirmation from the Trustee that any significant matters of which we should be aware have been brought to our attention. - 4.5 Our objective will be to conduct an examination that will include procedures to obtain reasonable assurance, in all material respects and based on suitable criteria, to enable us to express an opinion as to whether: - a) The Trustee's Report fairly presents the governance control procedures established by the Trustee that relate to the control objectives specified in the Trustee's Report which were in place throughout the Specified Period; - b) The governance control procedures established by the Trustee described in the Trustee's Report were suitably designed to provide reasonable, but not absolute, assurance that the specified control objectives would have been achieved if the described governance control procedures operated effectively throughout the Specified Period; and - c) The governance control procedures established by the Trustee that were tested were operating with sufficient effectiveness to provide reasonable, but not absolute, assurance that the related control objectives were achieved throughout the Specified Period. - 4.6 In conducting our work we will examine on a test basis, evidence supporting the Trustee's description of controls, including the operating effectiveness of the related controls, and perform other procedures as we consider necessary in the circumstances to provide a reasonable basis for our report.
+Our examination will not include other systems, controls, operations or services not specified herein including internal control at user organisations and, accordingly, we will express no opinion on such items.